microlens2023/microlens-dataset/README.md

 Note that you will need to prepare an LMDB file and specify it in the scripts before running image-based or video-based VideoRec.
 To assist with this, we have provided a Python script for LMDB generation.
 Please refer to 'Data Generation/generate_cover_frames_lmdb.py' for more details.

+## Special instructions on IDRec

+In IDRec, see `IDRec\process_data.ipynb` to process the interaction data.
+Execute the following Python scripts: 'main.py'  under each folder to run the corresponding baselines.
+The data path, model parameters can be modified by changing the `yaml` file under each folder.

 ## Environments
 ```
 python==3.8.12